BastionAI/bastionai.github.io/_posts/2025-07-14-how-llms-really-work.md

 After pre-training, the model is a vast repository of knowledge, but it doesn't know how to be a helpful assistant.
 It just knows how to complete text.
 The second phase, **fine-tuning**, teaches it to follow instructions and be conversational.

 During this phase, the model is trained on a smaller, high-quality dataset of conversations, questions and answers, and instructions.
-This process, often involving techniques like **RLHF (Reinforcement Learning from Human Feedback)**, teaches the model to follow instructions, align with human values, and avoid generating harmful content, turning it from a raw "knowledge engine" into a safe and useful tool.
+This process often involves techniques like **RLHF (Reinforcement Learning from Human Feedback)**, which works like a coach: humans rank different model responses, teaching it to align its outputs with nuanced human preferences and values.
+This is what turns a raw "knowledge engine" into a safe and useful tool.

 ### Part 4: The Generative Dance - Crafting a Response

 So far, we've focused on how an LLM *understands* text.
 But how does it actually *generate* the answers that feel so conversational?
-It's not magic; it's an elegant, step-by-step process called **autoregressive generation**.
+It's an elegant, step-by-step process called **autoregressive generation**.

 Think of it like an author writing a novel one word at a time.
 They don't have the whole book planned out from the start.
 They write a word, re-read the sentence, and then decide on the next word based on everything that came before.
 An LLM does exactly this, but at lightning speed.